core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Failure:
 : 4.04 "Not Found".
 The topic-data resource does not exist.

-If the "max-subscribers" topic property value has been reached, the broker must treat that as specified in {{Section 4.1 of RFC7641}}.
+If the "max-subscribers" topic property value has been reached, the server must treat that as specified in {{Section 4.1 of RFC7641}}.
 The 2.05 (Content) response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.

 Example of a successful subscription followed by one update: